juanancarrillo/graphicsCardsApp/README.md

 ## Step 2.
 Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+# Running tests  🧪
+To run tests, follow these steps:

+Run `ng test`.
+The command will launch the Karma test runner and execute all unit tests located in the src/app directory.

+Alternatively, you can run a specific test suite or test file by providing the path to the test file as an argument:

+Run `ng test path/to/test/file.spec.ts`.
+The command will launch the Karma test runner and execute the specified test file.

+Note: You can also use the --watch flag to run the tests in watch mode, which will automatically re-run the tests when changes are made to the source files.

+Run `ng test --watch=false --browsers=ChromeHeadless`.